rajeshrinet/pystokes/docs/paper/paper.md

 phoresis = pystokes.phoreticUnbounded.Phoresis(radius=1, particles=1024,
             phoreticConstant=1)
 ```
 `pystokes.forceFields` contains implementation of force fields commonly used in colloidal systems for completeness.
+The arXiv preprint [@singh2019Hydrodynamic] of this article contains a more detailed documentation and examples.

+# Discussion and conclusion

 # Acknowledgements